spaceninja/dnd-adventures/src/adventures/slaad-hospital.md

 <aside class="block-torn-paper">

 Day 17: It’s only been three weeks, but I’m already so glad I came!
 I’m learning so much (and the waffle bar is delicious!).

+There is a squad of Githzeria monks and an anarch here, who keep the research station floating in a bubble of stable space, unaffected by the surrounding chaos.
+They live in the barracks outside the main building.
+They are polite but distant.

 The scientists here genuinely seem to like me.
 They do appear to find the idea of a Githzerai scientist unusual, but in a charming way, and seem to have largely adopted me as a sort of lab mascot.
 They delight in calling me over to show off what they’re doing, and tell me how our (our!) research into the Slaad lifecycle is going to save lives.
 While they can be a bit patronizing, they obviously mean well.

 I even met the head researcher!
 He’s a charming man with an infectious laugh who came down from the fourth floor specifically to meet me.
 He asked me a lot of questions and then spoke to the floor director privately.
 Later, I was told that he’d taken a personal interest in me, and instructed the floor director to promote me to level two!
 I can’t believe it, but I start tomorrow!